The Marvels: Home media

 The film was released by Walt Disney Studios Home Entertainment on digital download on January 16, 2024, on Disney+ on February 7, and on Ultra HD Blu-ray, Blu-ray, and DVD on February 13.
 It includes deleted scenes and behind-the-scenes featurettes.

+In the United Kingdom, The Marvels debuted at number one on the Official Film Chart and held the top position through January 24, 2024.
+For the chart period ending January 31, the film placed third.
+It later returned to number one for the chart period ending February 28.

-The Marvels ranked No. 1 at Vudu, No. 3 at Apple TV, and No. 3 at Google Play during its PVOD release.
-It debuted at No. 1 on the U.K.'s Official Film Chart through January 24, 2024.
-The film ranked No. 2 on both the Circana VideoScan First Alert and Blu-ray Disc charts for the week ending February 17, 2024.
-It sold about 75% as many copies as The Hunger Games: The Ballad of Songbirds & Snakes.
-For its first-week sales, 69% were in HD formats, with 32% from regular Blu-ray and 37% from 4K Ultra HD.
-It was at No. 1 on the Official Film Chart, the U.K.'s weekly home entertainment sales chart, for the period ending February 28, 2024.
+In the United States, following its premium video-on-demand (PVOD) release, The Marvels ranked first on Vudu, third on Apple TV, and third on Google Play.
+On physical media, The Marvels ranked second on both Circana's VideoScan First Alert chart and the Blu-ray Disc charts for the week ending February 17, 2024.
+During that week, the film sold approximately 75% as many copies as The Hunger Games: The Ballad of Songbirds & Snakes.
+High-definition formats accounted for 69% of first-week sales, including 32% from standard Blu-ray and 37% from 4K Ultra HD.
+For February 2024, The Marvels ranked as the second-best-selling physical media title by units sold, behind The Hunger Games: The Ballad of Songbirds & Snakes.
+The film entered Circana's monthly top 10 and placed fourth on the year-to-date physical media sales chart through February 2024, behind Trolls Band Together, The Hunger Games: The Ballad of Songbirds & Snakes, and Oppenheimer.
+In March 2024, The Marvels ranked as the tenth-best-selling physical media title by units sold, moving from its second-place position in February.
+On the year-to-date physical media sales chart through March 2024, the film placed sixth overall, down two positions from the previous month.
+For the full year, The Marvels ranked 21st on the Top Selling Titles on Disc (DVD and Blu-ray combined) of 2024, according to Circana VideoScan, recording a sales index of 25.07 relative to the year's top-selling title.
+Blu-ray formats accounted for 56 percent of total unit sales, including a 23 percent share from 4K Ultra HD.

 According to the file-sharing news website TorrentFreak, The Marvels ranked among the top ten most-pirated films for the weeks ending December 11 and 18, 2023.
 It was reported as the most-pirated film for the week ending January 22, 2024, and remained in the top ten from January 29 through March 4, 2024.
-Nielsen Media Research, which records streaming viewership on U.S. television screens, calculated that The Marvels was watched for 559 million minutes from February 5—11, 2024, making it the most-streamed film of the week.
-The following week, from February 12–18, 2024, it garnered 337 million minutes of watch time, ranking as the fifth most-streamed film.
+Nielsen Media Research, which records streaming viewership on U.S. television screens, calculated that The Marvels was watched for 559 million minutes from February 5–11, 2024, making it the most-streamed film of the week.
+The following week, from February 12–18, the film accumulated 337 million minutes of watch time, ranking as the fifth most-streamed film.